francisk445232/Social_Network_Ads/README.md

 # Social_Network_Ads
-This is to predict either the someone will make a purchase or not
+This is to predict either  someone will make a purchase or not